Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

-The code in \cite{zhang2024informer} includes an {NN} model to realize a signal sequence detector for a mobile {MC} system based on the Informer model in~\cite{cheng2024informer}.
+The code in \cite{zhang2024informer_github} includes an {NN} model to realize a signal sequence detector for a mobile {MC} system based on the Informer model in~\cite{cheng2024informer}.
 Considering a diffusion-based environment, the mobile {MC} system comprises a point transmitter and a spherical passive receiver~\cite{cheng2024informer}.
 The signal sequence detector computes the autocorrelation coefficient of the input sequence to determine the optimal sequence length.
 Numerically obtained results in~\cite{cheng2024informer} demonstrate that the performance of the Informer-based model is better than that of the Transformer-based model in terms of detection ability.
 However, the dataset is not publicly available.

 In~\cite{scazzoli2024molecular}, a ``model for generating synthetic data for a biological {MC}'' for training an {NN} for the discrimination of transmitted bits is presented.
 Testbed measurement data from~\cite{grebenstein2018biological} is used as a benchmark for the synthetically generated data.
-However, the dataset is not publicly available but will be made available upon request.
+The corresponding dataset is available upon request.
+Table~\ref{tab_MC_simulators} reviews the existing dataset generation tools.
+To assess their accessibility, we introduce three complementary metrics that characterize code availability and their accesbility; see table notes.